Cocoa Shells as Fuel: Bioenergy that Boosts Production Capacity

 “When we want to increase productivity, the first reflex is adding more production equipment,” says Jocelyn Morin.
 However, this project shows that optimizing existing equipment can bring significant productivity gains with a smaller investment.
 The fine-tuning of certain machines was carried out alongside the installation of the new biomass boiler, ensuring the highest levels of performance were achieved.

-The Barry Callebaut factory in Saint-Hyacinthe won two awards for this project:
+The Barry Callebaut factory in Saint-Hyacinthe won three awards for this project:

 - 2019 Canada Region Innovative Energy Project of the Year.
 Award presented by the Association of Energy Engineers (AEE) to recognize industry-leading projects in the field of energy management.